 Click on the image for more

 The Dakini is an image from the Indo/Tibetan Tantric Buddhist tradition.
-I am not Tibetan, nor have I received Tantric initiation, but I have been an active Buddhist for fifty years and the dakini has always held a particular fascination for me.
+I am not Tibetan, nor have I received Tantric initiation, but I have been an active Buddhist for over fifty years and the dakini has always held a particular fascination for me.
 She is a symbol of the anima but also of insight into the Reality of Freedom and Bliss.

 Click on the image for more